jpbaterabsb/parallel-staff-challenge/README.md

 docker-compose up -d
 ```

-Note: When you execute docker-compose you start mongodb docker, so you need to run the command <b>docker-compose down</b> to stop postegresSQL's docker.
+Note: When you execute docker-compose you start mongodb docker, so you need to run the command <b>docker-compose down</b> to stop MongoDB's docker.

 ### Run application